MileHacker Logo

 General Advice

-Carry over-the-counter medications for common issues.
+Carry over-the-over-the-counter medicines for common problems.
 Pharmacies assist with minor ailments.

 Safety & Risks